Chapter 4723-4 Standards of Practice Relative to Registered Nurse or Licensed Practical Nurse

 (a) Contribute to the development, maintenance, or modification of the nursing component of the care plan;

-(b) Communicate the nursing component of the care plan and all modifications of the plan to members of the health care team.
+(b) Communicate the nursing plan of care and all authorized modifications of the plan to members of the health care team;

 (3) Implementation: